Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Analysis of HBOT and HBOTP

 \section{Analysis of HBOT and HBOTP}

 In this section, we establish the error bounds for HBOT and HBOTP under the RIP of order $k$ or $k+1$.
-Taking into account of noise influence, the error bound provides an estimation for the distance between the problem solution and the iterates generated by the algorithms.
-Thus the error bound is an important measurement of the quality of iterates as the approximation to the sparse solution of the linear inverse problem.
+Taking into account the noise influence, the error bound provides the estimation of the distance between the problem solution and the iterates generated by the algorithms.
+Thus the error bound is an important measurement of the quality of iterates as the approximation to the true solution of the linear inverse problem.
 In noiseless situations, the error bound implies the global convergence of the algorithms under the RIP assumption.
 Let us first introduce the following property, which is a combination of Lemmas 3.3 and 3.6 in \cite{ZL21}.